-In the event that the Region Location and Tracking Leads and Region Service Delivery Coordinator determine that staff from other Regions are needed, they will follow procedures outlined in Section 1.6.6.8 to request those additional staff.
+If the Region Location and Tracking Leads and Region Service Delivery Coordinator determine that staff from other Regions are needed, they will follow procedures outlined in Section 1.6.6.8 to request those additional staff.

 In the event the child or family cannot be contacted, the Region Location and Tracking Leads will coordinate a home visit to the location.
 If the child or family still cannot be located, a request will be made to local law enforcement or to the local EOC to aid in the location of the child and/or family.
-When contact by phone or via a home visit is unsuccessful, and when disaster relief shelters have been established, the Region Location and Tracking Leads or assigned caseworker will coordinate with the Region Liaison with Local Providers, Community Organizations, and Non-Governmental Agencies Leads to ensure that inter-agency agreements or memoranda of understanding are in place that allow workers to enter shelters and contact families.

 The Region Location and Tracking Leads or assigned caseworker will document all contact with a child or family, request information about a child or family's emergency needs, and determine if the child or family has plans to evacuate the area.
-If SAFE is operational, the status of the family will be recorded in SAFE as will their location, telephone number, how long they plan to stay, and other information regarding the site to where the family has, or plans to relocate.
+If SAFE is operational, the status of the family will be recorded in SAFE as will their location, telephone number, how long they plan to stay, and other information regarding the site to where the family has or plans to relocate.
 If SAFE is not operational, the Region Location and Tracking Leads will generate a secure electronic or paper form for each family displaying the information above.
 All forms generated should be transmitted daily to the State Office Location and Tracking Leads.
-If no State Office Location and Tracking Leads has been assigned, the forms should be provided to the or to the State Office Service Delivery Coordinator.
+If no State Office Location and Tracking Leads have been assigned, the forms should be provided to the or to the State Office Service Delivery Coordinator.